We discuss everything you need to know about the vegan keto diet.

 The biggest concern with the keto diet is the lack of data regarding the long-term effects of following the diet.

-It’s definitely not for everyone.
+A vegan keto diet isn’t for everyone.
 Maintaining a state of ketosis on any diet is a challenge.

 - Coconut yogurts and milk alternatives